 The second most important factor is piece of mind.
 We recognize big and powerful riders have greater skepticism about their wheels and likely have had a bad past experience.
 We expect Clydesdale riders to be tough on wheels and if something does go wrong, Sean Lambert, the founder and CEO of ROL, has an unprecedented record of customer service.
 Nothing is more frustrating than waiting long periods of time for repair and Sean understands this.
 If you read over hundreds of our reviews on RoadBikeReview.com you’ll see that Sean puts people first and stands by his customers.

 Finally, we understand it means the most to purchase a wheel with a proven track record of performance.
 ROL’s SLR, Volant R/T and D’Huez 24/28 are the top rated wheelsets on RoadBikeReview.com.
 Our wheels accommodate riders up to about 250lbs.
-Here is what someone folks are saying about out heavy rider wheelsets.
+For riders over 250lbs, we recommend that the riders check out our 32/28 spoke options with the ROL Race SLRand Volant RT for rim brake wheels and our ROL Range Alloy 32 for dic brake wheels.
+Here are what some folks are saying about out heavy rider wheelsets.

 What Our Heavy Riders Say About ROL